| Title: | Streamlined Simulation of Circadian Gene Networks |

 in the (implicitly provided) time spacing of the time series vector.

-Power, SNR, and p-value of the period detection are method-specific:
+Power, SNR, p-value, and ellipsis of the period detection are method-specific:

-: power = Spectrum power of the peak. \
+fft: power = Spectrum power of the peak.

 SNR = (power of peak)/(median power). p-value is not available (NA).

-: power = LS power of the peak. \
+lomb: power = LS power of the peak.

 SNR is not available (NA). p-value = LS p-value.